Orange Rili Shrimp (Neocaridina davidi)

 Always quarantine new arrivals for 2-4 weeks before adding them to a shrimp system.
 Even harmless-looking fish or snails can introduce pathogens, planaria, or hydra that become serious problems in a specialist shrimp aquarium.

 White spotted red shrimp breeding is possible, but it is considered difficult.
-This is not one of the freshwater shrimp that don't breed, but it is a species that only breeds reliably when all conditions are right.
-If you are asking how often do freshwater shrimp breed, the general answer varies widely by species.
+This is not a species that refuses to breed, but it is one that only breeds reliably when every condition is right.
+If you are asking how often do freshwater shrimp breed, the answer varies widely by species.
 For Caridina dennerli, breeding is tied closely to mature conditions, stable minerals, warmth, and low stress.

 Use a species-only tank of at least 20 litres, though 30 litres or more is easier to stabilise.
 Keep the white spotted red shrimp water parameters steady: 27-30°C, pH 7.8-8.5, and 6-10 dGH.
 Fine sponge filtration, porous rock, and mature biofilm are essential.
 A strong breeder group starts with healthy, well-acclimated adults rather than rushing to buy white spotted red shrimp UK and attempting breeding immediately.